Have you ever been confused about which graduate career path to take?

 The book is split into three streams in total.

 The first stream is anecdotal, showing my full story of 25 before 25 and how I got through it.
 Some of the careers I experienced included being an alpaca farmer, a movie extra, an investigative journalist and a police dog officer!

 The second stream is all about self-help, guiding people through their own journey and asking the right questions.
 It’s quite interactive, and has lots of exercises that people can use to help themselves, demonstrating how they can turn all of these elements into a career.

 This stream also discusses the benefits of work experience, and takes the reader through the entire process of how to undertake it, which will in turn help bring them into the career they love.
 This section also focuses on portfolio careers; looking at how to set one up and how you budget for it.

-What is the biggest learning curve of 25 before 25?
+What’s the biggest learning curve from 25 before 25?